dovanquyet/dovanquyet.github.io/_posts/work/2022-11-22-future-researchers-or-avoidants.md

   - philosophy
 ---

-Note: 'Avoidant' in this post means person who avoid to not have to do smt.
+Note: 'Avoidant' in this post means person who avoid doing smt.

 The experience in the group project I had in this semeseter is bad.
 Not just because of the trash paper we build our project on, but also the not-engaging attitude of my groupmates.
 If I wrote this post earlier, I must tell more stories to critize them stronger.
 But the following is enough.